 I was neither surprised nor indignant when Rolling Stone magazine, promising a line-up of the 100 Greatest Songwriters of All Time, found room for plenty of people I did not recognise as masters of the art, and others I did not recognise at all, and not even ninety-something for Armstrong.

-Too niche, the editors would say, and anyway we had John Prine and Woody Guthrie in the list and put Bob Dylan top so folk wasn't squeezed out altogether.
+Too niche, the editors would say, and anyway we had John Prine and Woody Guthrie in the list and they did put Bob Dylan top so folk wasn't squeezed out altogether.

 But those who frequent this site know better.